Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

 \subsection{Lack of Transparency and User Consent}

-A2A lacks mechanisms that notify users about, or request consent for, the sharing of sensitive data with agents. ``AI Agents Meet Blockchain'' \cite{karim2025ai} emphasizes the importance of user transparency in decentralized agent-based environments.
-CVE-2024-44131 illustrates the consequences of bypassing such protections: malicious applications were able to circumvent Apple's Transparency, Consent, and Control (TCC) framework to access sensitive data without user approval \cite{cve2024-44131}.
+\textbf{Problem:} A2A lacks mechanisms for informing users or obtaining consent before sensitive data is shared between agents.
+As illustrated in Figure \ref{fig: booking example}, the agent’s access to unrelated calendar entries (e.g., medical appointments) exemplifies the lack of explicit user consent in sensitive data sharing.
+Research emphasizes that user transparency is essential in decentralized environments \cite{karim2025ai}.
+For example, CVE-2024-44131 \cite{cve2024-44131} describes how malicious applications bypassed Apple's Transparency Consent and Control (TCC) framework to access private data without user approval.
 CWE-200 \cite{cwe200} codifies this as unauthorized exposure of sensitive information.